Power System Model

 Customizing Input Units for Keywords

 To use units other than per-units (pu) and radians (rad), macros can be employed to change the input units.
-For example, if the need arises to use ohms (Ω), the macros below can be employed:
+For example, if there is a need to use ohms (Ω), the macros below can be employed:

 @parameter(Ω, pu)